luontola/web-intro/css.md

 next: /templates/
 ---

 [CSS][css] is a markup language for describing the visuals of web pages.
-It contains numerous [properties][css-properties] for changing how the HTML elements look like (color, font, position and so on).
+It contains numerous [properties][css-properties] for changing how the HTML elements look - their color, size, position etc.

 ## Add a CSS framework

-To make working with CSS faster and easier, there are CSS frameworks which have reusable solutions to common problems.
+To make working with CSS easier, there are CSS frameworks which have reusable solutions to common problems.
 In this tutorial we'll use [Pure](http://purecss.io/).

-Add the following code inside your HTML page's `<head>` element.
+Add the following code inside your HTML page's `<head>` element to install Pure.

 ```html
 <meta name="viewport" content="width=device-width, initial-scale=1">